NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wintershot (Heroic).md

 **Critical Success** The creature is unaffected

-**Success** The creature's discomfort and shivering from the sudden drop in temperature causes it to become [[Conditions/Off-Guard|Off-Guard]] until the start of its next turn.
+**Success** The creature's discomfort and shivering from the sudden drop in temperature causes it to become [[Off-Guard|Off-Guard]] until the start of its next turn.
 Creatures that are immune to cold are immune to this effect.

 **Failure** The creature becomes encrusted with ice.
-It becomes [[Conditions/Slowed|Slowed 1]] and off-guard for 1 minute, or until it Escapes from the crusting ice (DC 43).
+It becomes [[Slowed|Slowed 1]] and off-guard for 1 minute, or until it Escapes from the crusting ice (DC 43).

 *Source: Pathfinder #212: A Voice in the Blight*
 *ORC*